Thomilist/dimensional-inventories/README.md

 ### Managing Dimension Pools

-List all dimension pools, their gamemode and the dimensions they contain:
+List all dimension pools, their gamemodes and the dimensions they contain:
 ```
 diminv list
 ```